Imagine that you're an employee of Company A.

 At the time, the prevailing management approach was something called Taylorism, where workers were viewed as machines.
 However, following a series of experiments on the employees of the Hawthorne plants, Mayo had different ideas.

-He altered different elements of the work environment and working condition, like the level of lighting.
+He altered different elements of the work environment and working conditions, like the lighting levels.
 But, what he found surprised him.

 He concluded that workers weren't machines, but individuals who had unique preferences.
 Thus, the human relations theory was born.
 It covers a lot, but as Jeffrey A. Sonnenfeld noted in his own report, the human relations approach can be boiled down to five main conclusions: